 What the programme offers each artist

-- Seed production finance of £2,500 for a specific project.
+- Seed development finance of £2,500 for a specific project

-- Promotion through representation in a touring screening programme, online profile and work-in-progress screenings presented to curators and potential future supporters.
+- Promotion through representation in a screening programme and online profile

-- The benefits of being embedded in a peer group.
+- The benefits of being embedded in a peer group of moving image artists